Jess De Wahls: Stitching her stance

 Key takeaways

 • Get to grips with the techniques, then allow them to serve you.
-Adapt processes to suit you, like when Jess prints her drawings onto fabric to give her a quick start to her projects.
+Adapt processes to suit you, like when Jess prints her drawings onto fabric to give her a quick and easy start to her projects.

 • When you know why you are making art, you’ll have more purpose and direction, and you’ll feel more fulfilled – so go find out your ‘Why?’